Johnson appoints foreign secretary to be Brexit negotiator - NewsBreak

 Johnson appoints foreign secretary to be Brexit negotiator

-LONDON — (AP) — British Prime Minister Boris Johnson on Sunday announced the appointment of Britain's foreign secretary to become the country's lead negotiator with the European Union, after long-time ally David Frost resigned after a week political upheaval in the Conservative Party.
+British Prime Minister Boris Johnson on Sunday announced the appointment of Britain's foreign secretary to become the country's lead negotiator with the European Union after long-time ally David Frost resigned after a week political upheaval in the Conservative Party

 Liz Truss will have ministerial responsibility with the EU and will lead negotiations to resolve problems arising from provisions of the Brexit agreement covering trade with Northern Ireland, the prime minister’s office said in a statement.